ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/linulinu/CVE-2022-34918](https://github.com/linulinu/CVE-2022-34918) :  ![starts](https://img.shields.io/github/stars/linulinu/CVE-2022-34918.svg) ![forks](https://img.shields.io/github/forks/linulinu/CVE-2022-34918.svg)

 ## CVE-2022-34913
- ** DISPUTED ** md2roff 1.7 has a stack-based buffer overflow via a Markdown file containing a large number of consecutive characters to be processed.
-NOTE: the vendor's position is that the product is not intended for untrusted input.
+ md2roff 1.7 has a stack-based buffer overflow via a Markdown file containing a large number of consecutive characters to be processed.
+NOTE: the vendor's position is that the product is not intended for untrusted input